 - Invest in quality walking shoes and wear them for 2 weeks prior to your trip to break them in.

 - Have an emergency plan.
-In the event that something happens while you are travelling, make an action plan.
-It is also a good idea for those travelling abroad to know where their Nation’s embassy is located along with the phone number.
+In the event that something happens while you are traveling, make an action plan.
+It is also a good idea for those traveling abroad to know where their Nation’s embassy is located along with the phone number.

 - Avoid traveling with liquid when you can.
 There is a high likelihood that something will leak and ruin your clothes or other packed items.
-LUSH has a great line of solid soaps, shampoos and even toothpaste.
+Consider using shampoo bars instead of traditional bottled shampoo.

-- Bathrooms can be difficult to find in Europe, especially public restrooms that are free.
+- Bathrooms can be challenging to find in Europe, and free public restrooms are even worse.
 ALWAYS have coins on you in case you have to pay to pee.

 - If you MUST pack a water bottle, get one that also filters the water.
 Clean tap water can be hard to come by in Europe and who wants to waste all that money on bottled water???